BAMresearch/SyFoS/README.rst

 Documentation
 -------------
-For more detailed information and examples of how SyFoS can be used, read the documentation at (link).
+For more detailed information and examples of how SyFoS can be used, read the `documentation <https://2puck.github.io/syfos/>`_.

 Installation
 ------------